Ethel Browne Harvey: Biography and education

 Ethel Nicholson Browne was born December 14, 1885, in Baltimore, Maryland, to Bennett Barnard Browne and Jennifer Nicholson Browne.
 She was one of five children; three of her siblings became doctors, including two of her sisters (Jennie Nicholson Browne and Mary Nicholson Browne), and one of her brothers became a metallurgist.

 Browne's parents sent their three daughters to the Bryn Mawr School, which was the first solely preparatory girls' school in the United States.
 Browne graduated there in 1902, and then attended Goucher College (then known as the Woman's College of Baltimore).
-After graduating with her B.A. in 1906, and then studied zoology at Columbia University, earning an MA in 1907 and a Ph.D. in 1913.
+After graduating with her B.A. in 1906, she then studied zoology at Columbia University, earning an MA in 1907 and a Ph.D. in 1913 under Thomas Hunt Morgan and Edmund Beecher Wilson.

 In 1915, she married fellow scientist, E. Newton Harvey, a physiologist known for work on bioluminescence.
 Browne, adopting her husband's surname, had two children with him; Edmund Newton Harvey, Jr. (born 1916, later a chemist) and Richard Bennet Harvey (born 1922, later a physician).
 Although working only part-time for the next several years, she nevertheless continued her work, making numerous important contributions.

 Ethel Browne Harvey died of peritonitis from appendicitis in 1965.